Lü / The WandererFire on the Mountain

 TopNine

-The bird's nest burns up.
-The wanderer first laughs, afterward must needs weep and lament.
-He carelessly loses his cow in his ease.
+The bird’s nest burns up.
+The wanderer laughs at first, Then must needs lament and weep.
+Through carelessness he loses his cow.
 Misfortune.

 Small Image